 Enter your EIN, name, and address in the spaces provided.
 You must enter your name and EIN here and on page 2.
-Enter the business (legal) name that you used when you applied for your EIN on Form SS-4, Application for Employer Identification Number.
+Enter the business (legal) name that you used when you applied for your EIN on Form SS-4.
 For example, if you are a sole proprietor, enter "Ronald Smith" on the Name line and "Ron's Cycles" on the Trade Name line.
 Leave the Trade Name line blank if it is the same as your Name.